rongrimes/weewx-tempest-pi/README.md

 ---

+## Implementation Notes
+### Network Connection: Wireless > Ethernet

+I found the wireless connection got faulty after a few days.
+The symptom being that *weewx* would lose data and show temperature (and other readings) as **N/A** with  the daily graphs being dots instead of continuous lines.

+Cure: I turned off wireless and used ethernet-to-usb.
+The data reception was rock solid from then on.

+---

+---

 ## My Scratch area
 This is a "pending notes" area.
 These notes will eventually be added into the main body, or discarded.

 #### Other changes
 1. FTP enabled and sent to the _infinityfree_ website
 1. #FTP.last removed when necessary
-1. USB to ethernet adaptor added; wireless lan turned off

 #### TODO
-1. Edit units
-2. install weatherunderground, AWEKAS, etc.
+1. install weatherunderground, AWEKAS, etc.